nancyyeh/the-shoppies/README.md

 # 🛠️ Future Improvements

 - Update layout to show all movies on top with blocks and posters / search bar and search results below
-- Create a submit button
+- Submit the nomination
+- Share the submissin

 # 🚀 License